RickyBhatti/DiscordAPI/README.md

 ![](https://i.imgur.com/zk757un.png)

 DiscordAPI is a very lightweight resource and will not cause any performance issues for you while ensuring permissions and chat tags are correctly and accurately applied.
+NOTE: This image shows the performance of the initial release.
+It doesn't include the performance improvements made in the latest release (v2).

 ## Credits
 Credit to the following resources and their authors for giving me the idea to create a centralized resource.